00:00

 (Die!)

-• The Spanish "¡Muere!" is the second-person command form of "morir," which means "to die."
-There are two types of command forms in Spanish: the "tú" form and the "vos" form.
-This example uses the "tú" form because it's from Mexican Spanish.
-Argentina is famous for using the "vos" form, so if it were translated there, it would probably be "¡Morí!"
+• The Spanish "¡Muere!" is the second person imperative form of "morir (to die)".
+There are two types of imperative forms in Spanish: the "tú" form and the "vos" form.
+In this video, the Spanish Kobeni uses the "tú" form all the time because she is speaking Mexican Spanish.
+On the other hand, the most famous example of a country that uses the "vos" form is Argentina, and if it were translated there, it would probably be "¡Morí!"
 When I encounter languages like English or Spanish that have native speakers in many countries, I feel a strong urge to study them to the point where I can distinguish the variations in each country.
 Since Japanese is spoken only in Japan, such languages feel quite fresh to me.

 日本語